 Opting out of the service

 If you change your mind and wish to receive the service, you can subscribe at any time.
-The annual subscription runs from the beginning of April until 31 March each year.
+The annual subscription runs until 31 March.
 If you sign up part way through the year, you will be charged for the full year.
 The subscription will need renewing before the next April for the service to continue.
 More information about the new service.

 Removal of unwanted brown bins